smallhadroncollider/smallhadroncollider/README.md

 ## Sponsor

-If you'd like to support any of these projects, you can [sponsor me here](https://github.com/sponsors/smallhadroncollider).
+If you'd like to support any of these projects, you can [buy me a book](https://www.buymeacoffee.com/shc).

 ![Underground](https://github.com/smallhadroncollider/smallhadroncollider/blob/main/underground.jpg?raw=true)